50% reduction in tunnel downtime through

-Problem: The complexity of performing tunnel inspections
+The complexity of performing tunnel maintenance

 Inspecting the condition of tunnels requires not only on-site visits but also a significant amount of time and effort.
 Roads cannot be easily closed, which complicates maintenance and increases risks for personnel, ultimately driving up costs.

-In this project, I was responsible for the design, conceptualization, and development of the interface using Figma and Unity3D.
+In this project, I was responsible for the design, conceptualization, and development of the interface using Figma and Unity.
 I worked closely with programmers, understanding both their requirements and the handling of 3D models.

 The first step was to conduct a study on the current maintenance practices and assess the feasibility of several cost-reducing ideas, such as: scanning the tunnels to create a digital twin for further work, modeling a generic tunnel to document incidents, or using 360-degree photos taken from a vehicle to generate a simplified digital twin.